chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 - variable/feature level metadata (not required)
 - embedding (at least one required, UMAP, tSNE, spatial, PCA)

-These should be stored in the following locations in the anndata object:
+These should be stored in the following locations in the anndata object ([anndata documentation site](https://anndata.readthedocs.io/en/latest/)):

 <br/>